teaminstalocate/apidocs/source/index.html.md

 # Partners API Introduction

 Welcome to Instalocate Partners API!.
+This is an initial draft of the documentation

 ## Authentication